8 Surprising Facts About Eddie Murphy

 8. Barack Obama may have gotten him back into stand-up.

-Murphy is expected to return to stand-up comedy beginning in 2020, a move that may be the result of a massive $70 million Netflix deal.
-But according to Murphy, resuming that career might be the product of a meeting with Barack Obama.
-He met up with the President in 2015, when Murphy was accepting the Mark Twain Prize for American Humor.
+Murphy was originally slated to return to stand-up comedy for the first time in 30 years back in 2020, but those plans were postponed due to the COVID pandemic.
+He is currently aiming to try again in 2023 and, according to Murphy, resuming that career might be the product of a meeting with Barack Obama.
+Murphy met up with the then-president in 2015, when Murphy was accepting the Mark Twain Prize for American Humor.
 Obama asked when he would be doing comedy again.
-“When you go into the Oval Office and the President asks when you are doing stand-up, it’s time to do some jokes,” Murphy said.
+“When you go into the Oval Office and the president asks when you are doing stand-up, it’s time to do some jokes,” Murphy said.